zoemccormick/rbac_workshop/README.md

     }
 ```

-In english, this policy is allowing ids with user_dn equal to `CN=first1.last1` *or* `CN=first2.last2` permission to `PUT` or `DELETE` or `POST` request the service.
+This policy is allowing ids with user_dn equal to `CN=first1.last1` **or** `CN=first2.last2` permission to `PUT` or `DELETE` or `POST` request the service.
 It is also allowing anyone to get request the service.

 To test this policy, navigate to the the same url `https://{your-ec2-public-ip}:{port}/services/fibonacci/1.0/` in the browser.
 You should have access to the service here because this is a `GET` request.

 Now, try the following:

 1. This is a PUT request, a DELETE request, a POST request, and a GET request to the service.
-The response should be `RBAC: access denied` for the first three requests because the user_dn is that of our cert and will not match `CN=first1.last1` or `CN=first2.last2`.
+The response should be `RBAC: access denied` for the first three requests because the user_dn is coming from our cert and will not match `CN=first1.last1` or `CN=first2.last2`.
 The last request should succeed with response `Alive` because anyone is allowed to `GET` request the service.

     ```bash
     #1